Automate IT resource request approval workflows

 • you define the minimum number of people per group who must validate

-• you define your validation circuits for a given resource, and which validator group(s) must be assigned to it.
+• you define your validation circuits for a given resource, which validator group(s) must be assigned to it

-• define which resources are eligible for automatic validation workflows
+• you define which resources can be eligible for automatic validation workflows

-• you assign your circuits to different resources
+• you assign your circuits to the different resources

-• define one or more managers for each resource, so that they can be kept informed of requests
+• you define one or more managers for each resource so that they are kept informed of requests

 validation steps for IT resource requests

-What happens once the workflows have been set up?
+What happens once the workflows have been configured?

-Managers apply for team members on their Youzer platform.
+Managers submit requests for their team members within the Youzer platform.

-An e-mail is automatically sent to the various validators.
-They are invited via a link to validate or invalidate the request.
+An email is automatically sent to the various validators.
+They are invited via a link to approve or reject the request.

-For each validation, the manager receives an e-mail to keep him/her informed.
+For each validation, the manager receives an email to keep them informed.

-Once the minimum number of validations has been reached, an e-mail is sent to the manager to inform him/her that his/her request has been validated and is therefore being processed for creation of the resource.
+Once the minimum number of validations is reached, an email is sent to the manager to indicate that their request is validated and that it is therefore in progress for the creation of the resource.

-Another e-mail is sent to the resource manager to inform him that a unit needs to be created.
+Another email is sent to the resource manager indicating that a unit needs to be created.

-The latter has all the information needed to create a unit quickly, since the settings are already defined in Youzer and the user is known, as well as all the information needed to create the account.
+The IT department has all the necessary information to quickly create a unit, since the settings are already defined in Youzer, and the user is known, along with all the information required to create the account.

-The manager validates the creation of the resource, and the manager is informed by e-mail.
+The manager validates the creation of the resource and the manager is informed by an email.

-The objectives of software request automation are to :
+The objectives of automating software requests are to:

-• track requests, mainly for managers, so that they know whether their request is on track
+• Track requests, mainly for managers, to know if their request is progressing as expected

-• trace requests and assignments, particularly for audits
+• Track requests and assignments, especially for audits

-• make work easier for validators and the IT department
+• Facilitate the work for validators and the IT department

-• avoid shadow IT, since the application is simpler and more transparent
+• avoid shadow IT since the request is simpler and more transparent

-• increased productivity for the employee, who has access to the information more quickly
+• increase productivity for the employee who has their access faster

-• simplify work for the IT department, which only receives complete requests with all the information required
+• Simplify the work for the IT department, which only receives complete requests with all the information

 In conclusion

-Resource demands are an inescapable fact of life in any company, whether we like it or not.
-Not facing up to the problem only delays the choice of a solution.
+Resource requests are unavoidable in companies, whether we like it or not, there will be some.
+Not facing the problem only delays the choice of a solution.

-IT tickets will fix the problem, but they don't solve the time wasted going back and forth between different departments.
+IT tickets will patch the problem, but they do not solve the time lost and the back and forth between the different departments.

-Integrating account creation into onboarding packages, as well as unitary requests, within the same platform relieves the burden on all those involved (IT, purchasing, managers, etc.), secures resource allocation and tracks requests and allocations.
+Integrating account creations into onboarding packages, as well as individual requests within a single platform, relieves all those involved (IT, purchasing, manager, etc.), secures the allocation of resources, and tracks requests and allocations.

-An IAM solution like Youzer is easy to use, and perfectly suited to companies such as SMEs and ETIs, thanks to its rapid implementation.
+An IAM solution like Youzer is easy to use and perfectly suited to companies such as SMEs and mid-sized businesses due to its rapid implementation.

-The validation cycle workflow can be set up in 5 minutes, and the time saved is immediate.
+The validation cycle workflow can be set up in 5 minutes, providing immediate time savings.

-If having self-service functionality to speed up requests for IT resources is on your radar, I invite you to 👉 schedule your demo, to see how this validation cycle workflow comes together!
+If having a self-service feature to speed up IT resource requests appeals to you, I invite you to 👉schedule your demo to see how this validation cycle workflow is set up!